Ipuch/spartacus-shoulder-kinematic-dataset/README.md

 ### Risks evocated
 - Gutierez et al. 2017: X-clavicule not built with x thoracic in reference posture but it is very close.

+### Risks too high
+- Hallström et al. 2006: no euler sequence, no scapula coordinate systems. cannot even considered as reliable. not even possible to understand what has is done.